stemount/canopy-apidocs/README.md

 - `INVALID_APPLICATION_DETAILS` - client's request body with application details was invalid;

-If you are subscribed to the `PASSPORT_STATUS_UPDATES` type, the updates will be sent to the `callbackUrl` when one of the following Rent Passport sections is updated:
+If you are subscribed to the `PASSPORT_STATUS_UPDATES` type, the updates will be sent to the `callbackUrl` when one of the following Rent Passport sections is updated (if updates for this section requested):

 - `CREDIT CHECK`